 The words apples and pears must both appear in the text.
 In addition, apples and pears can not be more than 7 words apart.

 This operator must be used alone in a text field.
-Use this option if you would like to find files where one specific metadata field or all metadata fields are empty.
+Use this option if you would like to find files where one specific metadata field is empty.
 You can also combine this option with other searches.
 Use XNOCAP or XSMALLCAP to find none or small (< 30 characters) metadata in all fields.

-The xnoword option must be used in correspondence with how the Index Manager archive is set up.
+Note: The XNOWORD option must be used according to how the Index Manager archive is set up.
 You can only search for an empty field if Index Manager is set up to index this field as empty.

 Avoiding ambiguous search strings

 When you are performing advanced searches, make sure to insert parentheses if there is the slightest chance that the search is ambiguous.
 The search string apples AND pears OR orange juice is an example where it is not clear what you are searching for.
-Amongst others, you could be looking for "apples and pears" or "orange juice".
-Then you should write (apples AND pears) OR (orange juice), or you are looking for “apples” and “pears or orange” and “juice”.
+You could be looking for apples and pears or orange juice.
+Then you should write (apples AND pears) OR (orange juice), or you are looking for apples and pears or orange and juice.
 Then you should write apples AND (pears OR orange) AND juice.

 Searching in a specific field

 With a powerful search engine, it makes good sense being about to single out the field you want to search in.
-This is done by referring to the field's id according to its definition in the server's Metadata configuration.
+This is done by referring to the field ID according to its definition in the server's Metadata configuration.

 Example: Byline / Photographer is field 80.
-To search for a name in that field, the syntax would be:
+To search for a name in that field, use the following syntax:

 (IPTC080 contains (John Smith))

-Similarly, if you wanted to find files where the photographer's name is NOT John Smith, you would type the string as follows:
+Similarly, to find files where the photographer's name is NOT John Smith, enter the following string:

 (IPTC080 contains (NOT John Smith))

-It's also possible to combine searches across several fields:
+You can also combine searches across several fields:

 (IPTC080 contains (John Smith)) AND (IPTC120 contains (snow AND winter))